medusa-project/book-tracker/README.md

 The buttons in the web interface at `/tasks` send requests to the ECS API to start tasks that invoke the various `books:*` rake tasks and then exit.

+## Update SAML certificates

+SAML certificates are stored in `config/certs`.
+The private keys from which the `sp-cert` files were generated are stored in the encrypted application configuration at `saml.sp_private_key`.

+To generate new SAML SP certificates, use the `saml:generate_sp_cert[environment]` rake task.